Table of Contents

 Do Natural Aphrodisiacs Work?

-Certain foods and supplements sometimes claim to affect libido.
-These include chocolate, spicy food, and Sau palmetto.
-But research has found that they usually don’t work to generate a sexual response in men or women.
+Some foods and supplements often say they can boost your libido.
+These are things like chocolate, spicy food, and Sau palmetto.
+But research shows that they do not usually help to make men or women feel more sexual.

-Some early evidence is a bit more encouraging for some natural supplements, but more research needs.
+Some early research looks better for some natural supplements for postmenopausal women.
+But there is still a need for more studies.
 These include ginkgo, ginseng, maca, and Tribulus.

 Here Are Some Popular Examples – Aphrodisiac

-Chest berry: Studies show that it can affect fruit hour.
+Chest berry: Studies show that it can change the time of fruit ripening.

-Reduces the symptoms of pre-menstrual syndrome (PMS) in women.
-However, there is no evidence that it offers any libido-enhancing benefits.
+It helps to lower the symptoms you get with pre-menstrual syndrome (PMS) in women.
+But, there is no proof that it can give any benefits for boosting libido.

 Conclusion

-If you are currently taking the medicine, be sure to contact your healthcare provider before trying these foods and herbs.
+If you are taking this medicine right now, make sure to talk to your doctor before you try these foods and herbs.